mirtatae/SCG_TFD/README.md

 _This repository is needs cleaning.
 Please re-visit in a few weeks!_

-This MATLAB file estimates time-frequency distribution of SCG signals using Short-time Fourier transform, chirplet transform, and smoothed-pseudo Wigner-Ville distribution.
+This repository estimates time-frequency distribution of SCG signals using Short-time Fourier transform, chirplet transform, and smoothed-pseudo Wigner-Ville distribution.

 ## Example
 Clone this repository.
 Set the MATLAB directory to this clone.
 Adjust the values of the input parameters of the _featureExtr.m_, and run the following command: